EC-Nordbund/leaflet-nuxt-async/README.md

 ```

-In Nuxt you can savely use `require('nuxt')` in methods and in the mounted hoock.
+In Nuxt you can savely use `require('leaflet')` in methods and in the mounted hoock.

+## Treeshaking
+This Package is build with Treeshaking in Mind so not used Components are in extra chunks or removed.
+For leaflet consider useing our Fork EC-Nordbund/leaflet for treeshaking leaflet.